PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 #### Create repository

-To start locally a repository, go to the folder you want to work with, here `YourRepository`, and use `git init`.
+To start locally a repository, go to the folder you want to work with, here `YourRepository`, and use `git init` to initialize your git repository.

 This will create a hidden folder `.git` with all the information of the repository.
 You should not modify anything in `.git`.